-HANDS-ON GEOGRAPHY & HISTORY FOR KIDS
+HANDS-ON CANADIAN SOCIAL STUDIES FOR KIDS

 HIGH CONTEXT LEARNING

 Geography is a high context subject.
 It takes earth sciences (for example the rock cycle), connects it to life science (fossils and dinosaurs) and physical sciences (viscosity and pipelines for oil).

-These topics are then also linked with map work to link how geography impacts economic activity (transportation and revenue generation).
+These topics are then also linked with map work to show how geography impacts economic activity (transportation and revenue generation).
 History is included when we look at how human settlements develop around economies and the use of natural resources over time.